rust-lang/rfcs/text/0000-std-aware-cargo.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

 This proposal aims to make `core` and `std` feel a little bit less like a special case compared to other dependencies to the end users of Cargo.
-This will be achieved by using idioms used for interacting, configuring, modifying, and patching other crates in a similar method for `core` and `std`.
+This proposal aims to minimize the number of new concepts introduced to achieve this, by interacting, configuring, modifying, and patching `core` and `std` in a similar manner to other dependent crates.

 This RFC proposes the following concrete changes, which may or may not be implemented in this order, and may be done incrementally.
 The details and caveats around these stages are discussed in the Reference Level Explanation.